ucr-ula/ucr-ula/README.md

 ### Updates

 - Aug.
-5, 2021: Thanks for your patience.
-We are currently reviewing applications and expect to send interview invitations within the next few days.
+5, 2021: We are currently reviewing applications and expect to send interview invitations within the next few days.
+Thanks for your patience, and stay cool!

 ### We're Hiring!